Startup-Nights/website/content/pages/faq.md

             link: 'https://goo.gl/maps/CUdt6eEqGUUi1a3F9'
             text: Google Maps
       - content_block:
+          title: Is there a parking spot available?
+          content:
+            - >-
+              There is no parking available for visitors.
+Since the train station is in walking distance, we encourage you to use the train or take the bus to the nearest station.
+            - >-
+              If you absolutely need to come by car, there are a few parking garages around the train station: Kesselhaus, Neuwiesen, Bahnhof.
+              Make sure to check the opening times.
+      - content_block:
           title: Opening Hours and Venue
           content:
             - 'Date: 2 & 3 November 2023'